-More speculatively, we believe that the removal of new gTLDs from the root zone file would be a potential stability risk.
-This could lead to clients that leak or direct large invalid query volumes to the root DNS system, similar to clients currently leaking queries to .home or .corp, neither of which are delegated new gTLDs.
+More speculatively, we believe that the removal of new gTLDs from the root zone file could be a potential stability risk.
+This could lead to clients that leak or direct large invalid query volumes to the root DNS system.
 Another risk parameter is an increase in the amount of processing on root name servers, which would reduce the amount of traffic that they can handle.
 This might for instance occur if resolvers switch from using UDP to TCP on a massive scale.
 Similarly, the use of DNS Server Cookies and potentially other protocol extensions may increase the amount of server-side processing on root servers.
 However, we believe that this scenario is unlikely to materialize as a result of new gTLD delegations.